-Policy HD5: Glebe Housing Allocation
+Policy HD6: Glebe Housing Allocation

-The Neighbourhood Plan allocates 2.8 hectares of land on the Glebe Land as shown at Figure 14, between the rear of Willis Road and the hedge line in the field for residential development in the second half of the Plan period between 1 April 2023 and 31 March 2033.
+The Neighbourhood Plan allocates land on the Glebe Land between the rear of The Gables and the natural break line in the field for residential development in the second half of the Plan period between 1 April 2023 and 31 March 2033.
 Planning permission will be granted where an application:

-- Provides 85 dwellings; - Has a design and layout, including lower density and a maximum of 2 storey at the site edge to provide a graduated transition from the village to open countryside; - Has specific treatment of open space to provide open views out of the village: - Provides effective safe and attractive pedestrian and cycle connection(s) into the core of the village; - Includes the implementation of a traffic impact assessment to manage traffic into the core of the village and limit the vehicular impact onto Woodways and Thame Road. - Secures provision of a multi-denominational / civil burial ground.
+- Does not exceed 50 dwellings; - Has a design and layout, including lower density at the site edge and a maximum of 2 storeys to provide a graduated transition from the village to open countryside; - Has specific treatment of open space to provide open views out of the village; - Provides effective safe and attractive pedestrian and cycle connection(s) into the core of the village; - Includes a transport management plan to connect into the core of the village and limit the vehicular impact onto Woodways and Thame Road. - Integrates a 0.8 hectare multi-denominational / civil burial ground.